JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7964 days**.

-And here is a just a random fact -  **Dipsomania refers to an insatiable craving for alcoholic beverages**.
+And here is a just a random fact -  **The green ring that is formed around the yolk of eggs that have been cooked too long is formed by the chemical reaction from the iron in the yolk and the sulphur in the white part of the egg**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)